bin-devops/bin-devops.sh/content/posts/the-complete-guide-to-setting-up-a-new-aws-account-2025.md

 2. Before we continue, we will enable Multi-Factor Authentication on the root user.
 Start by clicking the account name in the upper right corner, followed by `Security Credentials`.
 3. Next you want to click `Assign MFA`.
-4.1.
-On the next page: 4.2.
-Give your MFA device a name, I chose `root` 4.3.
-Choose your type of authenticator device.
+   - On the next page:
+   - Give your MFA device a name, I chose `root`
-   I've chosen `Authenticator app`, which is the most common option.
-You reading this might already have one with other site set up in it.
-4.4 Click `Next`
+   - Choose `Authenticator app` for your device type.
+This is the most common option.
+   - Click `Next`
 4. If you already have an authenticator app on your phone, you can skip step 1 on the next page, otherwise follow the link to `See a list of compatible applications` and set one up.
 5. For step 2, click `Show QR code` and scan it with your authenticator app.
 For step 3, wait for the code to refresh itself twice, entering each code into the fields marked `MFA Code 1` and `MFA Code 2`.
 Click `Add MFA`.